iguanacucumber/magazine.nvim/merged.md

 > [!NOTE]
 > When i use a '@' before a PR it means that i have adapted the PR to fit with the other PRs, (see the PRs folder)
+> These won't have a patch file in the PRs folder

 ## Perf
 - perf: improve for source providing huge list of items #1980